Creative Curriculum Statement

 Our curriculum is based on 3 guiding principles:

 - Entitlement – We believe that all children have the right to learn regardless of their starting points.
-Tooting Primary School aims to ensure that all children are taught a broad Curriculum offer with day to day with a clearly focus and clear progression planning and sequencing in every subject studied.
+Tooting Primary School aims to ensure that all children are taught a broad Curriculum day to day with a clear progression planning and sequencing in every subject studied.

 - Concepts not context – The Curriculum is intended as a concise specification of knowledge and content to be taught and learned.
 It is for teachers to decide how to teach a concept and bring it to life.